ga-wdi-exercises/stock-tracker/README.md

 Your objects should be updated to incorporate the following functionalities:

-- `interface`
-  - `lookup`: Search the API for a user-input stock symbol and return its data
 - `stock`
   - `refresh`: Update the data currently being displayed with the most recent data from the API
 - `portfolio`